These buttery smooth BEST Mashed Potatoes are our go-to potato side dish for every dinner and holiday get together. They’re my FAVORITE!!

-To keep your potatoes warm while you serve them, here’s an easy trick: Butter your slow cooker and add a few tablespoons whipping cream to it.
-Keep slow cooker on LOW and transfer your potatoes to it.
+To keep your potatoes warm while you serve them, here’s an easy trick: Butter your slow cooker and add a few tablespoons of whipping cream to it.
+Keep the slow cooker on LOW, and transfer your potatoes to it.

-How to reheat:
+How to reheat mashed potatoes:

-- MICROWAVE – The easiest and fastest way to reheat is to place them in a covered dish and heat them in the microwave at half-power for 4-5 minutes, stirring occasionally.
+- MICROWAVE – The easiest and fastest way to reheat is to place them in a covered dish, and heat them in the microwave at half-power for 4-5 minutes, stirring occasionally.

-- STOVETOP – Let potatoes thaw overnight in the fridge and place in a large pot on low to medium heat.
+- STOVETOP – Let potatoes thaw overnight in the fridge, and place in a large pot on low to medium heat.
 Stir occasionally until heated through.

 - SLOW COOKER – Thaw potatoes overnight in the fridge and heat on low for 2-4 hours.

-For all of these, add butter or dairy (sour cream or cream cheese) and additional seasonings, if needed when done.
+For all of these, add butter or dairy (sour cream or cream cheese) and additional seasonings, if needed, when done.

 Kids and adults alike will go crazy over these easy and yummy homemade mashed potatoes.
-We’ve enjoyed this recipe since I was little and hope you enjoy them as much as we do!
+We’ve enjoyed this recipe since I was little, and hope you enjoy them as much as we do!

-For more mashed potato recipes, check out:
+For more potato sides, try:

 Best Mashed Potatoes Recipe

-- 4 oz cream cheese
+- 4 ounces cream cheese

-- 1/2 cup salted butter
+- ½ cup salted butter softened

-- 1/2 cup whipping cream
+- ½ cup heavy whipping cream